The Everlasting Whisper

-The Everlasting Whisper is a 1925 American silent Western film directed by John G. Blystone and written by Wyndham Gittens.
+The Everlasting Whisper is a lost 1925 American silent Western film directed by John G. Blystone and written by Wyndham Gittens.
 It is based on the 1922 novel The Everlasting Whisper, a Tale of the California Wilderness by Jackson Gregory.
 The film stars Tom Mix, Alice Calhoun, Robert Cain, George Berrell, Walter James and Virginia Madison.
 The film was released on October 11, 1925, by Fox Film Corporation.